ExploreSA02 Mar - 31 Jul

 There are lots of prizes available for ExploreSA.
 In their submission, each team will be able to select which of the prize categories they wish to be considered for.
 They will be required, in addition to their overall submission, to provide a short description of why they should be awarded these prizes.

-You can also check out our Getting Started Guide if you are just getting to know us!
+Check out our Getting Started Guide if you are just getting to know us!